 MAP-21.
 The Moving Ahead for Progress in the 21st Century Act ("MAP-21") was signed into law on July 6, 2012.
-MAP-21 extended SAFETEA-LU through the end of FFY 2012.
+MAP-21 extended SAFETEA-LU through the end of FFY 2012 and authorized new funding through the end of FFY 2014.
 MAP-21 extended the imposition of the highway-user taxes, generally at the rates that were in place when the legislation was enacted, through September 30, 2016.
 In addition, it extended provision for deposit of almost all of the highway-user taxes into the FHTF through September 30, 2016.

 MAP-21 restructured the core federal highway programs.
 Activities previously carried out under the National Highway System Program, the Interstate Maintenance Program and the Highway Bridge Program, among others, were incorporated by MAP-21 into the following new core formula programs: National Highway Performance Program, Surface Transportation Program, Congestion Mitigation and Air Quality Improvement Program, Highway Safety Improvement Program, Railway-Highway Crossings and Metropolitan Planning.
+After August 2014, Congress used a series of five short-term authorizations to fund the FAHP until the passage of the FAST Act.
+See "PLEDGED REVENUES - Federal Aid Funding Procedures - Authorization."

 FAST Act.
 The Fixing America's Surface Transportation Act ("FAST Act") was signed into law on December 4, 2015 and reauthorized the FAHP through September 30, 2020.
+The FAST Act has been extended in accordance with the FAST Act Extension (as defined herein) until September 30, 2021.
 See "-Current Status of FAHP Authorization" below.
 Generally, the FAST Act provides a moderate increase in funding compared to the previous federal authorization, adjusting for inflation, while continuing to distribute the FAHP contract authority to state departments of transportation through formula programs.
 The FAST Act continues the aforementioned core formula programs established by MAP-21, and creates a new core formula program: the National Highway Freight Program.
-The combined contract authority for these core Federal-Aid Highway programs totals \$39.7 billion in FFY 2016, \$40.5 billion in FFY 2017, \$41.4 billion in FFY 2018, \$42.4 billion in FFY 2019, and \$43.4 billion in FFY 2020, for a total of \$207.4 billion over the reauthorization period.

 The FAST Act largely maintains the MAP-21 structures and funding shares between highway and transit, provides long-term funding for surface transportation to State and local governments, streamlines the approval process for new transportation projects and establishes formula and discretionary grant programs to benefit freight movements.
 The FAST Act created the National Surface Transportation and Innovative Finance Bureau to serve state and local governments applying for federal funding, financing or for technical assistance.
-It implemented changes to the TIFIA loan program to accelerate the delivery of innovative finance projects, updated the federal Department of Transportation's safety oversight of transit agencies, and streamlined the federal truck and bus safety grant programs to provide more flexibility to states.
+It implemented changes to the TIFIA loan program to accelerate the delivery of innovative finance projects, updated the federal Department of

+Transportation's safety oversight of transit agencies, and streamlined the federal truck and bus safety grant programs to provide more flexibility to states.